 The information in this PDS is up to date at the date it is prepared.
 Certain information in this PDS may change from time to time.
 Where the change is not materially adverse, we will update such information on our website, www.zurich.com.au.
-A paper copy of the updated information will be available free of charge upon request by contacting us (see page 75 for details).
+A paper copy of the updated information will be available free of charge upon request by contacting us (see the inside back cover for details).